 In the UE, the AS shall report tracking area information to the NAS.

-If the UE reads more than one PLMN identity in the current cell, the UE shall report the found PLMN identities that make the cell suitable in the tracking area information to NAS.
+When the UE is not set to operate in SNPN access mode and if the UE reads more than one PLMN identity in the current cell, the UE shall report the found PLMN identities that make the cell suitable in the tracking area information to NAS.

+When the UE is set to operate in SNPN access mode and if the UE reads more than one SNPN identity (PLMN identity and NID pairs) in the current cell, the UE shall report the found SNPN identities that make the cell suitable in the tracking area information to NAS.

 The NAS part of the location registration process is specified in TS 23.122 [9].